stijn-dejongh/lovecraft_public_domain/raw_converts/sot.md

 leaning far to my right, I could just reach the lock I sought.
 My fingers, half-numb from climbing, were very clumsy at first; but I soon saw that they were anatomically adequate.
 And the memory-rhythm was strong in them.
-Out of unknown gulfs of time the intricate secret motions had somehow reached my brain correctly in every detail&mdash;for after less than five minutes of trying there came a click whose familiarity was all the more startling because I had not consciously anticipated it.
+Out of unknown gulfs of time the intricate secret motions had somehow reached my brain correctly in every detail--for after less than five minutes of trying there came a click whose familiarity was all the more startling because I had not consciously anticipated it.
 In another instant the metal door was slowly swinging open with only the faintest grating sound.